 “Nothing is impossible, the word itself says, ‘I’m possible’. – Audrey Hepburn

 They may not be ground-breaking or life changing, but they may have made my high school experience easier, less scary and given me the confidence that I’ve slowly been gaining over the years.

 So much of our lives are wasted on worry, regrets and things we wish hadn’t happened.

 But maybe sometimes it helps to remember that there is a lot more to life, and how we perceive it can make a huge difference.

-If you could go back in time and change things, would you?
+If you could go back in time and change things, or tell yourself something, would you?
 What would you do differently?